dmakwana312/Stock-Market-Simulator/README.md

 An incremental style of development was used, where more and more features were added on based on a given timeline.

 ## Installation
-To execute the program, go into the dist folder and run the Stock_Market_Simulator.jar file.
+To execute the program, download the repository and run the shortcut, Stock Market Simulator.
 If running from Netbeans, a change will have to made to the path to the history (read the comments in StockMarketSimulator.java)

 ## Potential Upgrades